Tensai75/nzbrefresh/README.md

 `"IdleTimeout": 30,` time after a connection is closed

-`"HealthCheck": false,` if true, will check health of connection bevore using it (will reduce speed)
+`"HealthCheck": false,` if true, will check health of connection before using it (will reduce speed)

 `"MaxTooManyConnsErrors": 3,` maximum number of consecutive "too manny connections error" after which MaxConns is automatically reduced